-And for years, Geena Davis has told us that when she dove into the movie industry by starring in Thelma and Louise, she saw a turning point approaching for females in the movie industry; today, she tells us that she’s still waiting for that turning point.
+And for years, Geena Davis has told us that when she dove into the movie industry by starring in Thelma and Louise, she saw a turning point approaching; today, she tells us that she’s still waiting for that turning point.

 For us, that turning point is today.

 In the hundreds of action movies that hit theaters every year, we see the same type of person saving the day: a big, buff, scowling man.
 Okay, maybe he isn’t always scowling, but more often than not, he’s a he.

 And although we want to think this is getting better, it’s not: The ratio of male-to-female characters in film has been virtually the same for 60 years.

 On a list of the top 500 films of all time, ranked by box office success, only 1% of films star women of color.
 That’s six in 500, and the only live action movie of the six, Sister Act, was released in 1992.

 Think about that: It’s been almost twenty-five years since we’ve had a top grossing live action film that was led by woman of color.

 And only one film – not 1%, but just one single film – out of 500 was directed by a woman of color.